 ESA 2010 economic territory

-Within ESA 2010, the definition of economic territory also includes:
+Within the European System of Accounts 2010: ESA 2010, the definition of economic territory also includes:

-- territorial enclaves in the rest of the world (embassies, military bases, scientific stations, information or immigration offices, aid agencies, used by the British government with the formal political agreement of the governments in which these units are located)
+- territorial enclaves in the rest of the world (embassies, military bases, scientific stations, information or immigration offices and aid agencies used by the British government with the formal political agreement of the governments in which these units are located)

 Centre of economic interest